 Under the NPPF criteria the proposal is looked upon as a "minor development".
 Its classification is "more vulnerable" as it involves residential usage.
-The ground floor footprint of the additional footprint added by extension is circa 5.1sq. metres for the additional rear extension and 12.5sq. metres for the side store room.
+The ground floor extension will be 19.6sq. metres.
 The extension is needed to improve facilities within the existing property.

-The EA flood mapping shows the site lies in flood zone 3 as seen on the EA mapping above.
+The EA flood mapping shows the site lies in flood zones 2 and 3 as seen on the EA mapping above.